 Children 3 to 5 Years

 Thank you for your interest in RRISD’s Early Childhood Special Education Services.
 ECSE provides specialized instruction and services to children ages 3 to 5 who have been identified with at least one disability as defined by TEA and who demonstrate a need for specialized instruction.
-Please complete the following information and we will contact you regarding your child and your interest in special education services.
+Please complete the following form link or call (512)464-4477 and we will contact you regarding your child and your interest in special education services.

 Students 5 to 21 Years